|Troika! art by Andrew Walter|

 Troika! builds an implied setting using the 36 (d66) backgrounds included in the core book.
 We know there are "golden barges" that carry passengers between the "crystal spheres" primarily because there are references to them (barges) in the backgrounds for Cacogens, Lansquenets, and Thinking Engines.
 We encounter spell magic first in the Befouler of Ponds background, and in several dozen other backgrounds as well, before we get to the mechanics of spellcasting or the spell descriptions.
 Creatures, items, and spells are other places where one can create setting, but they are usually foreshadowed in backgrounds.
 (Gremlins are foreshadowed by the Gremlin Catcher, demons by the Demon Stalker, and guns by the Cacogen, Lansquenet, etc.) Consider that the Chaos Champion has in his possessions list ritual scars and a nearly full dream journal!
 Those add ideas as to what a Chaos Champion is (how he lives, thinks, acts).

 There are no text-heavy passages of pure setting and every item that might be categorized as setting has direct rules implications.
 While a spell listing may or may not contain stats, it is something that directly affects the fictional world when brought into play.
 There are no instances that run contrary to the "Chekhov's Gun" principle.
 If a thing is represented, it is intended for use; there are no purely ornamental set decorations, which is a bit of a shock given how baroque Troika! feels.

 Some have described the skill system in Troika! as a mess.
 I don't believe that is the case.
 It is true that there is no exhaustive taxonomy of skills, as one sees in most traditional RPGs – any that feature skills at least.
-And the book encourages you to make up new skills as needed.
-However, in reviewing the skills you see a consistent level of specificity.
+The book encourages you to make up new skills as needed.
+Despite the list not being thorough, the skills given evidence a consistent level of specificity.
 There is no catch-all "fighting" skill, only skills like "hammer fighting," "wrestling," or "fist fighting."